crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

     Fitting 10 folds for each of 10 candidates, totalling 100 fits

-Pycaret outputs the cross-validation performance metrics for each model.
+PyCaret outputs the cross-validation performance metrics for each model.
 You might notice that for some of the models the metrics for the tuned model are worse than for the untuned model.
 This is quite common - oftentimes the default model parameters - especially for rather simple model architectures -